 - The overall mental and physical state of each party

 This equitable approach is intended to divide property and debt fairly so that each party is equally able to support himself or herself following a divorce.
 This could mean that property is physically divided to an equal degree.
 However, in many cases, more value is awarded to one party than the other.

-Which Types of Debt Can Be Included for Consideration?
+Which Types of Debt Can Be Included for Consideration in Virginia?